 “That is not why I am here,” said Namtar.
 “May I sit?”

 Inari shrugged and gestured to the section of sofa not covered in food wrappers or the rolling contours of his mother.
 Namtar gingerly took a seat, then yelped and grabbed the edge of the sofa in alarm as he was almost swallowed by the sagging upholstery.
 His scowl deepened upon discovering he had put his hand through a discarded carton of noodles.
-Inari grinned and retrieved a stool from the corner for himself.
+Inari grinned and retrieved a stool for himself.

 “To business,” Namtar said sourly.
 He withdrew a white handkerchief from his pocket and carefully wiped his fingers clean.
 “You will be familiar with the Que Qiao airstrip on the other side of your sorry excuse for a village.
 My sources tell me that this will soon be visited by a corporation transport, here to collect what is left of stored equipment.
 There is an item in the vault I would dearly like to remove before corporation agents do likewise.
 Inari, I hear you are somewhat of an expert in challenging situations of breaking and entering.
 Is this true?”

 “That place is abandoned,” said Inari’s mother, before her son had a chance to reply.
 “There’s nothing there!”